LGLahdo/trading-bot-sei-usdc-and-shib-usdc-daily-revenue-binance/README.md

 # Tradingbot for BINANCE

-Hey dear GitHub community,
+*ATTENTION: THIS BOT USES MAXIMUM CAPITAL AVAILABLE, STUDY FIRST!*

-I am pleasured to present you my first project into GitHub.
+Step 1: Setup the API token.
+For this you can go to: [url]https://www.binance.com/en/my/settings/api-management[/url]